tylerlong/ringcentral-wsg-js/README.md

 `ringcentral-wsg` depends on `ringcentral-js-concise` which depends on `axios`.
 With the code above you will have a global variable named `RingCentral`.

-## Usage
+## Basic Usage

 The usage is almost the same as you use RingCentral Restful API.
-The API interface mocks the famouse HTTP client library [axios](https://github.com/axios/axios).
+The API interface mocks the famous HTTP client library [axios](https://github.com/axios/axios).

 ```js